EpiMapper-pipeline/EpiMapper/README.md

 # EpiMapper: A New Tool for Analyzing High-Throughput Sequencing from CUT&Tag
 ## EpiMapper Documentation

-EpiMapper is a complete pipeline for data analysis of epigenomic sequencing.
+EpiMapper is a complete pipeline designed for the analysis of epigenomic sequencing data.
+For more information, you can refer to the [documentation](https://epimapper-pipeline.github.io/EpiMapper/)

 ## Download:
 Epimapper is written in Python and can be installed and accessed via the command line.
 It is available for both Linux and macOS.
 You can download this pipeline from the [EpiMapper repository](https://github.com/EpiMapper-pipeline/EpiMapper).